dev1virtuoso/eliza-ctss/README.md

  CTSS BEING USED IS: MIT8C0
 R .050+.000
 ```
-9. Type `runcom make`
+8. Type `runcom make`
-10. A long series of compile messages should follow, ending with it
+9. A long series of compile messages should follow, ending with
-    printing `MAKE HAS BEEN RUN `
+   itprinting `MAKE HAS BEEN RUN `
-11. Type `login eliza` and give the password `eliza`
+10. Type `login eliza` and give the password `eliza`
-12. Type `runcom make` again and wait for the `MAKE HAS BEEN RUN`
+11. Type `runcom make` again and wait for the `MAKE HAS BEEN RUN`
     message.
-13. Type `r eliza`
+12. Type `r eliza`
-14. Give the answer `200` to the prompt of which script to use
+13. Give the answer `200` to the prompt of which script to use
-15. ELIZA will print a greeting and you can now interact with her.
+14. ELIZA will print a greeting and you can now interact with her.
     Keep your responses below 72 characters and press Enter twice to
     submit.
 This is how your screen could look after a first response.